Spike Island’s galleries are scheduled to reopen on Wednesday 19 May 2021 with the exhibition Veronica Ryan: Along a Spectrum.

 - Risk assessments have been carried out for both staff and visitor operations.
 These are regularly reviewed and take into account the latest guidance from the government and Public Health England.

-- In line with government guidance since the 14 September, groups no larger than 6 people may attend at any one time – provided these comply with government guidance on households and bubbles.
+- In line with current government guidance, groups no larger than 6 people except for groups from up to 2 households, may attend at any one time.

 - Please remember to stay at home if you’re feeling unwell, or have been in contact with someone who has coronavirus, and follow NHS coronavirus guidelines.